Arfanasra/dev_monorail/README.md

   - **Slave VM:** Target deployment server for the application.
   - **Prometheus VM:** Hosts Prometheus and optionally Grafana for monitoring.
 - Ensure that these VMs are properly configured and networked to communicate with each other.

+### Important Reminders

+- Update IP Addresses in dev.inv: Ensure you modify the IP addresses in the dev.inv file to match your deployment environment.
+- Customize prometheus.yml: Update the target addresses in the prometheus.yml file to match the specific use case of the website you want to scrape.
+Replace the sample addresses with your actual blackbox addresses.
+- Ansible Installation: Ensure that Ansible is installed on the Master VM where Jenkins is installed.
+- SSH Configuration: Confirm that the root user on the Master VM can SSH into the root accounts of the Slave and Prometheus VMs without requiring password input (e.g., via SSH keys).

 ## Jenkins Pipeline Setup